GreenJon902/UltimateDrumScorerPro/src/README.md

 		- ComponentVertGroupChanged {oldGroup, newGroup} - `oldGroup` and `newGroup` are lists of ids.
 Corrosponding to a group before and a group after.
 If either is null, it means the group didn't exist before/after.
 The set difference can tell you which ids changed.
 		- ComponentDrumToggled {componentId, beatI, subdivisionI, drumId, newValue}
 		- ComponentDrumEnabledStateChanged {componentId, drumId, newValue}
-		- ComponentBeatsAdded {componentId, numberOfSubdivisions, ...beatIndexes}
+		- ComponentBeatsAdded {componentId, numberOfSubdivisions, ...beatIndexes} - The `beatIndexes` will be in ascending order, and were applied in that order.
-		- ComponentBeatsRemoved {componentId, ...beatIndexes}
+		- ComponentBeatsRemoved {componentId, ...beatIndexes} - The `beatIndexes` will be in ascending order, and were applied in that order.
-		- ComponentSubdivisionsAdded {componentId, beatI, ...subdivisionIndexes}
+		- ComponentSubdivisionsAdded {componentId, beatI, ...subdivisionIndexes} - The `subdivisionIndexes` will be in ascending order, and were applied in that order.
-		- ComponentSubdivisionsRemoved {componentId, beatI, ...subdivisionIndexes}
+		- ComponentSubdivisionsRemoved {componentId, beatI, ...subdivisionIndexes} - The `subdivisionIndexes` will be in ascending order, and were applied in that order.
 	- Methods:
 		- CreateEmptyComponent (typeId) -> componentId
 		- ComponentExists(componentId) -> bool